 4th of July Safety Tips

-While enjoying your favorite 4th of July foods, you’ll want to give your dog their own treats.
-Many of our favorite treats enjoyed during the holiday are harmful to dogs so you don’t want to share snacks from your plate.
-For example, corn on the cob can cause an obstruction for dogs if eaten, beer and other alcohol can be toxic, and rib and chicken bones can splinter and be very dangerous for dogs to chew or consume.
-In addition, other holiday favorites like potato chips are very high in salt, which can make dogs sick.
-Instead of sharing treats from your plate, be prepared to give your pup their special dog-safe treats and chews during the holiday to avoid a trip to the emergency vet clinic.
+Though there are tons of delicious 4th of July foods, you’ll want to give your dog their own treats.
+Many human foods are harmful to dogs, so don’t share snacks from your plate.
+For example, corn on the cob can cause an obstruction for dogs, beer and other alcohol can be toxic, and rib and chicken bones can splinter if dogs chew them.
+In addition, snacks like potato chips are very high in salt, which can make dogs sick.
+Be prepared to give your pup their special dog-safe treats and chews during the holiday to avoid a trip to the emergency vet clinic.

 Even if you love spending time with your dog, don’t bring them with you to 4th of July holiday events where fireworks will be located.
-Fireworks can be painfully loud and very frightening to dogs.
-Even calm dogs can become spooked and frightened by fireworks and behave unpredictably.
-Similarly, if you know that your neighborhood involves a lot of amateur fireworks, avoid taking your dog out walking in your neighborhood during the 4th of July to reduce the exposure your dog will have to fireworks.
+Fireworks can be painfully loud and frightening to dogs.
+Even calm dogs can be spooked by the noise and behave unpredictably.
+Similarly, if your neighborhood involves a lot of amateur fireworks, avoid dog walks in your neighborhood during the 4th of July.
+Do what you can to reduce your dog’s exposure to fireworks.
 Not walking for a few days won’t hurt your dog and can help keep them safe and comfortable.

-Make sure that your holiday plans allow you to be home with your dog during the fireworks to engage and supervise your dog.
-This will enable you to provide support and comfort to your dog if they become afraid.
-Even if your dog has been calm about fireworks in the past, it’s best to be with them during fireworks because, just like people, dogs can develop fears and phobias at any time.
-Being previously calm around fireworks in the past doesn’t mean they will continue to be calm about fireworks in the future.
+Try to have holiday plans at home with your dog during the fireworks to supervise them.
+This will help you support and comfort your dog if they become afraid.
+Even if your dog has been calm about fireworks in the past, spend time with them if you can.
+Just like people, dogs can develop fears and phobias at any time.
+Dogs who were calm around fireworks in the past doesn’t gurantee they will always be calm about fireworks.

-During the 4th of July holiday, it’s important to diligently watch doors and fence gates.
+During the 4th of July holiday, remember to watch doors and fence gates.
 When panicked or spooked by the sound of fireworks, dogs may dart out of doors unexpectedly.
-If you know you’ll be in and out of your house or yard a lot or getting food delivered, it’s a good idea to keep your dog in a room in your house that doesn’t have access to the front door or to keep your dog leashed to you when it’s possible fireworks will be going off.
-Similarly, if you have friends or family over for a BBQ, keep your dog leashed to prevent them from accidentally slipping out a door or gate left ajar.
+If you know you’ll be in and out of your house a lot, keep your dog in a room that doesn’t have access to the front door.
+Alternatively, keep your dog leashed to you, especially when fireworks are scheduled.
+If you have friends or family over for a BBQ, keep your dog leashed to prevent them from slipping out a door or gate left ajar.

 Join Our What The Pup Community